 Housing Discrimination in Oklahoma

-Federal Protections.
-The Fair Housing Act protects tenants from being discriminated against due to race, color, national origin, religion, sex, familial status, or disability.
-However, the law does not apply to all housing, such as owner-occupied homes with 4 or fewer units or housing operated by religious organizations.
+Protected groups.
+The Fair Housing Act prohibits discrimination in housing based on a tenant’s race, color, national origin, religion, sex, familial status, or disability.
+This rule does not apply to owner-occupied homes or homes operated by religious organizations.

-- Refusing to rent, sell, or negotiate housing after the receipt of a bona fide offer
+- Refusing to buy or sell on a bona fide offer

-- Failing to make a reasonable accommodation for a documented disability
+- Refusing to make reasonable accommodations for a disabled tenant

 Additional Landlord Tenant Regulations in Oklahoma